-Functional Ability Standard Examples of Required Activities Communication Oral communication skills sufficient to communicate in English with accuracy, clarity, and efficiency with patients, their families, and other members of the healthcare team, including non-verbal communication such as interpretation of facial expressions, affect, and body language Communicate clearly with patients and their families, and members of the healthcare team Give verbal directions to, or follow verbal directions from, other members of the healthcare team and participate in healthcare team discussions of patient care Recognize and report critical patient information to other Gross Motor Skills Gross motor skills sufficient to provide the full range of safe and efficient patient care activities caregivers Gather data by palpation, auscultation, percussion, and other diagnostic means Position patients, and assist in turning or lifting patients Reach below the waist or overhead while providing patient care or performing nursing procedures Maneuver in small patient areas such as patient rooms, treatment rooms, or nursing work stations Fine Motor Skills Fine motor skills sufficient to perform manual psychomotor skills Pick up and handle small objects with fingers Carry out patient care procedures such as wound care
+Oral communication skills sufficient to communicate in English with accuracy, clarity, and efficiency with patients, their families, and other members of the healthcare team, including non-verbal communication such as interpretation of facial expressions, affect, and body language

+- Communicate clearly with patients and their families, and members of the healthcare team - Give verbal directions to, or follow verbal directions from. other members of the healthcare team and participate in healthcare team discussions of patient care - Recognize and information to other caregivers - report critical patient - Gather data by palpation, auscultation. percussion, and other diagnostic means - Position patients, and assist in turning or lifting patients - · Reach below the waist or overhead

+Gross Motor Skills

+Gross motor skills sufficient to provide the full range of safe and efficient patient care activities

-Functional Ability Standard Examples of Required Activities Physical Endurance Physical stamina sufficient to remain on task continuously for a six-, eight-, or 12-hour clinical shift while standing, sitting, moving, lifting, and bending to in order to perform various patient care activities Complete a six-, eight-, or 12-hour clinical shift which could be in varying times of the day or day of the week such as day shift, evening shift, night shift, or weekend shifts Turn and position patients as a preventive need against development of skin breakdown Perform cardiopulmonary resuscitation Physical Strength Physical strength sufficient to perform the full range of required patient care activities Push and/or pull 250 pounds Lift and/or move heavy objects weighing between 25 and 50 pounds Mobility Physical ability sufficient to move from room to room and maneuver in small spaces; full range of motion to twist, bend, stoop, squat, reach above shoulders and below waist and move quickly; manual and finger dexterity; and hand-eye coordination to perform nursing activities Walk without a cane, walker, or crutches in order to ambulate patient and provide bedside care Move around work and/or treatment areas.
-Position oneself in the environment in order to render care without obstructing the position of other team members and/or equipment Emotional/ Behavioral Emotional stability and appropriate behavior sufficient to assume responsibility and accountability for actions Deal with the unexpected such as frequently changing client status Handle strong emotions
+Core Performance Standard Definition of Core Performance Standard Examples of Required Activities (not all inclusive) while providing patient care or performing nursing procedures • Maneuver in small patient areas such as patient rooms, treatment rooms, or nursing work stations Fine Motor Skills Fine motor skills sufficient to perform manual psychomotor skills Pick up and handle small objects with fingers Carry out patient care procedures such as wound care Physical Endurance Physical stamina sufficient to remain on task continuously for a six-, eight-, or 12-hour clinical shift while standing, sitting, moving, lifting, and bending to in order to perform various patient care activities Complete a six-, eight-, or 12-hour clinical shift which could be in varying times of the day or day of the week such as day shift, evening shift, night shift, or weekend shifts Turn and position patients as a preventive need against development of skin breakdown Perform cardiopulmonary resuscitation Physical Strength Physical strength sufficient to perform the full range of required patient care activities Push and/or pull 250 pounds Lift and/or move heavy objects weighing between 25 and 50 pounds Mobility Physical ability sufficient to move from room to room and maneuver in small spaces; full range of motion to twist, bend, Walk without a cane, walker, or crutches in order to ambulate patient and provide bedside care stoop, squat, reach above shoulders and below waist and move quickly; manual and finger dexterity; and hand-eye coordination to perform nursing activities